blocxofficial/Blocx-Network/blx-node/Readme.md

    0xD4dfc7572FAC4B92c3Dccebafd5C11C0d587bfA4

-   The best way to conduct this is to import your private key or key-store file to your preferred wallet (for example Metamask) hange the network to BLX Mainnet by connecting to our RPC Network Found here :
+   The best way to conduct this is to import your private key or key-store file to your preferred wallet (for example Metamask)
+   Change the network to BLX Mainnet by connecting to our RPC Network Found here : https://docs.blocxchain.org/introduction/connect-blocx-mainet

-   Once Connected you can add custom token (if you cannot find The BLX Coin in your assets) and send the BLX coin to the Consensus contract address.
+   Once connected send the BLX coin to the Consensus contract address.

    You can find your key-store (containing your private key) and the password for the account that was created in step 4 above.

+   /BLX/nodes/validator/keys/BLX/UTC--xxxx

-   /BLX/nodes/validator/keys/BLX/UTC--xxxx /BLX/nodes/validator/node.pwd
+   /BLX/nodes/validator/node.pwd

-9. There will be a 24 - 48 hour wait as Next Cycle will start to conduct.
+10. There will be a 24 - 48 hour wait as Next Cycle will start to conduct.